niiknow/ajenticp/README.md

 https://yourip:8000
 ```

-## ajenti-udock-ftp
-This demonstrate ftp and ssh with ajenti-udock.

-## ajenti-udock-pg, ajenti-udock-mongo
-This demonstrate postgresql/mongo with udock.
-I don't know why you would want this.
-Just use another docker to host the database.

-## ajenti-udock-max
+## ajenti-udock-greedy
-ajenti-udock, ftp, postgresql, mongodb, bind9, and disable https for Ajenti.
+So you want everything?
+This demonstrate the greedy udock setup with: ajenti-udock, sftp, postgresql, mongodb, bind9, and disable https for Ajenti.

+From this image, you can figure out how to simply setup your own from the base ajenti-udock panel.

 # Inspired by
 [WhatPanel] (https://github.com/paimpozhil/WhatPane)